Echo chamber (media): Similar concepts

+Filter bubble

-A filter bubble, coined by internet activist Eli Pariser, is a state of intellectual isolation that allegedly can result from personalized searches when a website algorithm selectively guesses what information a user would like to see based on information about the user, such as location, past click-behavior and search history.
+The concept of a filter bubble, coined by internet activist Eli Pariser, describes a state of intellectual isolation that allegedly can result from personalized searches when a website algorithm selectively guesses what information a user would like to see based on information about the user, such as location, past click-behavior and search history.
 As a result, users become separated from information that disagrees with their viewpoints, effectively isolating them in their own cultural or ideological bubbles.
 The choices made by these algorithms are not transparent.

 Homophily is the tendency of individuals to associate and bond with similar others, as in the proverb "birds of a feather flock together".
 The presence of homophily has been detected in a vast array of network studies.
-For example, a study conducted by Bakshy et. al. explored the data of 10.1 million Facebook users.
+For example, a study conducted by Bakshy et al. explored the data of 10.1 million Facebook users.
 These users identified as either politically liberal, moderate, or conservative, and the vast majority of their friends were found to have a political orientation that was similar to their own.
 Facebook algorithms recognize this and selects information with a bias towards this political orientation to showcase in their newsfeed.

 Recommender systems are information filtering systems put in place on different platforms that provide recommendations depending on information gathered from the user.
 In general, recommendations are provided in three different ways: based on content that was previously selected by the user, content that has similar properties or characteristics to that which has been previously selected by the user, or a combination of both.

 Both echo chambers and filter bubbles relate to the ways individuals are exposed to content devoid of clashing opinions, and colloquially might be used interchangeably.
 However, echo chamber refers to the overall phenomenon by which individuals are exposed only to information from like-minded individuals, while filter bubbles are a result of algorithms that choose content based on previous online behavior, as with search histories or online shopping activity.
 Indeed, specific combinations of homophily and recommender systems have been identified as significant drivers for determining the emergence of echo chambers.

 Culture wars are cultural conflicts between social groups that have conflicting values and beliefs.
 It refers to "hot button" topics on which societal polarization occurs.
 A culture war is defined as "the phenomenon in which multiple groups of people, who hold entrenched values and ideologies, attempt to contentiously steer public policy."
 Echo chambers on social media have been identified as playing a role on how multiple social groups, holding distinct values and ideologies, create groups circulate conversations through conflict and controversy.